| Note: Large images and

 syndrome are pain, pallor, paresthesias, increased pressure, and

+pulselessness.
 The earliest symptom is severe

 pain out of proportion to the physical findings.
 The pain is worsened